Attorneys who litigate motor vehicle accident cases will likely see big changes

 Most cars and trucks are already equipped with black boxes.
 But as of September 1, 2014, they will be mandatory in all vehicles.
 The National Highway Traffic Safety Administration estimates that 96 percent of all 2013 model year cars already have event data recorders as standard equipment, according to an article on CBS News, “Government calls for mandatory “black boxes” in new cars, raising privacy concerns.”

-As an truck accident lawyer, I have used black box data as evidence in many of my truck accident cases.
+As an truck accident lawyer at Michigan Auto Law, I have used black box data as evidence in many of my truck accident cases.
 Often, in the event of a fatality, Michigan State Police now download the data themselves, and in serious injury cases the black box has already been downloaded as part of the crash investigation.

 For a typical he said-she said motor vehicle crash at a red light or intersection that does not have eyewitnesses, the black box data can mean the difference between winning and losing the case (remember, the person bringing the lawsuit has the burden of proof – a tie goes to the defense).